 Global filters are a powerful tool to analyze your data.
 As compared to local filters that you can invoke in each manager, global filters have an effect on the entire project.

-Currently, all groups can be set as global filter.
+All groups, documents and codes can be set as global filter.